Altercation outside Cooper Hills High School sends student to hospital | Gephardt Daily

 WEST JORDAN, Utah, Nov.
-2, 2023 (Gephardt Daily) — One person is in serious condition following an altercation involving three students outside Copper Hills High School on Thursday afternoon.
+2, 2023 (Gephardt Daily) — A student is in serious condition following an altercation outside Copper Hills High School on Thursday afternoon.

 West Jordan police received calls about 12:30 p.m. regarding an altercation outside the high school at 5445 Copper Hills Parkway, Sgt.
 Kendall Holt said.